mercator-ocean/copernicus-marine-toolbox/doc/usage/describe-usage.rst

 .. code-block:: bash

-    copernicusmarine describe --returned-fields uri,product_id,dataset_id
+    copernicusmarine describe --returned-fields uri,product_id,dataset_id,service_name

-The output will be something like this (only the first product are shown):
+The output will be something like this (only the first product is shown):

 .. code-block:: json